cancervariants/fusion-representation/docs/source/terminology.rst

 Categorical Gene Fusions
 ########################
 In contrast, categorical gene fusions are generalized concepts representing a class of fusions by their shared attributes, such as retained or lost regulatory elements and/or functional domains, and are typically curated from the biomedical literature for use in genomic knowledgebases.
+Example categorical gene fusions include:
-An example categorical gene fusion is EWSR1 as a known 5’ gene fusion partner that binds 3’ partner genes with DNA-binding domains.
+  - EWSR1 as a known 5' gene fusion partner that joins one of many putative 3' partner genes
+  - ALK as a 3' gene fusion partner with a retained kinase domain, which joins one of many putative 5' partner genes
+  - The class of BCR::ABL1 fusions involving multiple possible junctions between exons from the constituent BCR and ABL1 transcripts

 Related Variant Types
 @@@@@@@@@@@@@@@@@@@@@